mikedilger/mosaic-spec/docs/bootstrap.md

 since more redundancy provides strongly diminishing benefit at a linearly increasing network traffic cost.
-Software MUST utilize the first three servers of the appropriate kind listed, and MAY tolerate additional servers but MAY ignore additional servers.
+Software MUST utilize the first three servers of the appropriate kind listed, and MAY tolerate additional servers but MAY also choose to ignore additional servers.

-*Minimums*: Users SHOULD have at least one outbox and at least one inbox.
+*Minimums*: Users MUST have at least one outbox and at least one inbox.
-Users MAY have no encryption servers but they will not be able to receive encrypted messages.
+Users MAY have no encryption servers, but then they will not be able to receive encrypted messages.